 - Take proper aim: Before you misdirect efforts, how to evaluate what birds you can potentially attract

-- The top 7 guidelines for making a garden that makes birds right at home, including how to “retrofit” an existing landscape that may be more aesthetically driven or a collector’s garden
+- The top 7 guidelines for making birds at home, including how to “retrofit” a landscape that may be more aesthetically driven or a collector’s garden

 - The powerhouse plant genera that are key elements of inviting birds, wherever you garden

-- Creating what I call bio-hedges and other mixed plantings to make birds at home—and finding room for them in your yard
+- Creating what I call bio-hedges and other sustaining mixed plantings—and finding room for them in your yard

 - Best practices for bird-feeding, nest boxes, and other non-plant garden elements (both do’s and don’ts)

-- Plus lots of amazing avian “aha’s” I’ve gleaned along the way … and the “must” resources online and off that will plug you into the location-specific information you need
+- Plus lots of amazing avian “aha’s” I’ve gleaned along the way … and “must” resources online and off to plug into the location-specific information you need